Ditto25/IND320-Steamlit-app/README.md

 ---

-# 🎈 Blank app template
+# Simple Streamlit app 🪕

 A simple Streamlit app template for you to modify!